OWL Fact Sheet

 In 2004, OWL staff began the enormous task of redesigning and revising the entire OWL site.
 Karl Stolley, OWL Webmaster for 2004-2007, developed a database-driven content management system, along with a new site design, to house the more than 200 handouts and PowerPoint presentations available on the "old OWL."
 Content developers began updating the handouts and PowerPoints and generating new discipline-specific writing materials.
 The result was a new OWL Family of Sites.

 The revisions to the OWL and the migration of materials to the new site is ongoing.
 During the spring 2006 semester, OWL and Writing Lab staff, with the assistance of Purdue's English 515 class, conducted IRB-approved on-site usability testing.
 Participant-users completed a variety of tasks designed to test the navigation and effectiveness of the new site design.
 Further usability testing conducted in Summer 2006 and Remote Testing by the Purdue OWL Usability Team have furthered our understanding of our users and their needs.
-This information will guide additional revisions which will take place during the 2007-2009 academic years.
+This information will guide additional revisions which took place during the 2007-2009 academic years.
 For more details about OWL revisions, please visit this page.

 Questions or feedback about the Purdue OWL should be directed to the OWL Coordinator.